Phoenix Office

 Defendant Need Not Produce Evidence

-The state must prove guilt beyond a reasonable doubt based on the evidence.
-The defendant is not required to produce evidence of any kind.
-The defendant’s decision not to produce any evidence is not evidence of guilt.
+The state must prove guilt based on evidence, and the defendant is not required to produce any evidence.
+The decision not to produce evidence should not be considered evidence of guilt.

 Lawyers’ Comments Are Not Evidence